david-fong/capswalk/README.md

 }
 ```

-The example shows how namespace merging allows you to scope type declarations, and make it look like they declare special constants.
-With fields like usernames, this can be used to scope regular expression checkers under the type alias.
-In Java, you can't alias primitive types, [and that's final (🥁)](https://stackoverflow.com/a/28238107/11107541).
-In C, you can alias anything, but you can't scope type definitions unless you are using C++.
-In TypeScript, you can do both, and I think that's super cool.
+In Java, you can't alias primitive types, [and that's final 🥁](https://stackoverflow.com/a/28238107/11107541).
+In C, you can alias anything, but you can only namespace them in C++.
+The ability to do all this in TypeScript sparks me a lot of joy.

 ---